-From this we can see that Reverend Moon as a religious person lives in a cyclical pattern.
-His own nature attracted God, God's call drew out his response.
-His response further attracted God.
-This cycle continues with ever greater intensity and intimacy.
-This revolving circle can be seen metaphorically like a mainspring, informing the essence and animating the expansion of Unification life in those whom God awakens.
+From this we can see that Reverend Moon's personal religious behavior is cyclical: His own nature attracted God.
+God's call draws out his response.
+His response further attracts God.
+This cycle continues with ever greater intensity, producing ever greater intimacy.
+This revolving circle could be seen metaphorically like a mainspring that informs the essence and animates the expansion of Unification life in those whom God awakens.